quantiacs/documentation/en/source/reference/data_load_functions.md

 **Example**

-We have collected and processed a large amount of fundamental data for users.
-One can find the list of prepared data [here](https://quantiacs.io/documentation/ru/functional/functional_data.html).
 Data can be loaded in two ways.

 The first way is just to list the desired data labels.